tmwstw/redis-stack-docker-compose/README.md

 # redismod-docker-compose

-This repo contains a Docker Compose file configured to use the RedisLabs redismod image; a Docker image with selected Redis Labs modules.
+This repo contains a Docker Compose file configured to use the official redis-stack image.

 ## Pre-requisites